beautifu1sun/coldProject/AWSdeployment.md

 // Deployment Steps to AWS using Ubuntu Server 16.04
 1 - Before you push project up to GitHub - Delete the .git folder in your Angular App folder.
-2 - Make sure to add a .gitignore file in your project folder and type node_modules/ and save 3 - Enter AWS, and click launch new instance.
+2 - Make sure to add a .gitignore file in your project folder and type node_modules/ and save.
+3 - Enter AWS, and click launch new instance.
     Select Ubuntu 16.04 LTS
     Select t2.micro